The 11 Types of Editing You Need for Your Content

 Indexing editors look through a piece of content and create an index of names, places, or other important information using special indexing software.
 This is useful for companies that need to easily access information on a specific topic or file.
 This type of editing is slightly different than creating citations.
 It is useful for preparing reference materials for publication.

 Every publication has strict rules regarding the formatting of its articles or stories.
-You may need format editing to ensure your article or e-book will meet the requirements for your desired publisher.
+You may need format editing to ensure your article or e-book will meet the requirements of your desired publisher.
 This type of editing looks at fonts, line and paragraph spacing, use of bullet points and headings and overall structure.

 Formatting editors are familiar with specific formats, such as the Associated Press style, and they will check to see if you are following all the rules.
 Web content often requires headers, meta descriptions and keywords that this type of editor can check and correct too.